microsoft/openpaimarketplace/docs/admin/deploy_v1.3.0_before.md

 # Deploy Marketplace version v1.3.0 and before

 > Note: this document is not guaranteed to deploy openpaimarketplace successfully for backward compatability.
-If you meet any problems when deploying v1.3.0 and previous version, please propose issues in github or contact the contributors.
+If you meet any problems when deploying v1.3.0 and previous version, please submit issues in openpaimarketplace github project or contact the admins.

 ## Deploy by marketplace docker images